 The Department signed a Memorandum of Understanding (MOU) with Chesapeake Bay Trust (CBT) for \$1 million in December 2013 to develop a Request for Proposal (RFP) to solicit wetland restoration, creation, and enhancement projects.
 Selected projects will use Comp Fund revenues to provide wetland mitigation to meet the Department's "no net loss" goal, while also meeting Mitigation Rule requirements.
 The FY14 RFP was advertised in spring 2014, but no projects were selected by a peer review team.
 As a result of this RFP, some worthwhile proposals were submitted to the Department, but the projects exceeded the \$1 million cap.
 To accommodate the potential for these larger projects, the Department signed another MOU with CBT in FY15 for an additional \$800,000, and an MOU in FY17 for an additional \$700,000.
-The Department is planning to develop another MOU for \$800,000 for FY23.
+The Department developed another MOU for \$800,000 for FY23 and will add an additional \$200,000 for FY24.
 The Department and CBT advertised revised RFPs in late 2014, late 2015, and early 2017.
-The Department and CBT plan to advertise another RFP in late 2022.
+The Department and CBT advertised another RFP in early 2023.
+Since no projects were proposed, we added the additional \$200,000 for FY24 and are advertising in Fall 2023.

 The Department awarded funds for two wetland mitigation projects during the FY15 RFP: 1) 10 acres of wetland restoration on the Beltsville Agricultural Research Center (BARC), within the Anacostia watershed of Prince George's County; and 2) approximately 24 acres wetland enhancement within the Nassawango watershed of Wicomico County.
 Design for both projects occurred in FY16.
 Construction for the Nassawango project ran from FY16 through FY17.
 Most of the construction for the BARC site was completed in FY17, with the remainder completed in FY18.
 Monitoring was required for 2 years after completion of construction, with some funding held until successful completion of monitoring and submission of the final site protection mechanism.
 Monitoring of the Nassawango project was completed in FY20.
 Monitoring of the BARC site finished in FY21, and the site protection mechanism was submitted in FY22.
+The

-The Department awarded funds for two additional wetland mitigation projects in the FY16 RFP, but the landowners for both projects have withdrawn their proposals.
+Department awarded funds for two additional wetland mitigation projects in the FY16 RFP, but the landowners for both projects have withdrawn their proposals.

 The Department awarded funds in the FY17 RFP for two projects that started construction in FY20: 1) A 13-acre wetland restoration in the Miles River watershed of Talbot County; and 2) A 10-acre wetland restoration in the Isle of Wight watershed of Worcester County.
-The Talbot County project was completed in FY20.
+The Talbot County project was completed in FY20, and monitoring started shortly after.
+Some remediation was required, so monitoring has been extended and will run through 2024.
 Grading for the Worcester County project started in FY20, with construction completed in FY21.
-Both projects are currently being monitored, with the monitoring requirement lasting for 2 years.
+Monitoring for this project was completed in early 2023.

-FY22 FINANCIAL DATA
+FY23 FINANCIAL DATA

-STATEMENT OF REVENUES AND EXPENDITURES NONTIDAL WETLANDS COMPENSATION FUND FY22
+STATEMENT OF REVENUES AND EXPENDITURES NONTIDAL WETLANDS COMPENSATION FUND FY23

-July 1, 2021 - June 30, 2022
+July 1, 2022 - June 30, 2023

 REVENUES

-Fund Balance as of June, 2021 \$1,445,870.27
+Fund Balance as of June, 2022 \$1,427,074.32

-FY22 Revenue 69,727.05
+FY22 Revenue 38,136.00

 FY22 Earned Interest 0.00

 FY22 Accrued Revenues 0.00

-Total FY22 Revenues \$1,515,597.32
+Total FY22 Revenues \$1,465,210.32

 EXPENDITURES

-Total FY22 Expenditures 88,523.00
+Total FY22 Expenditures 0.00

+Total FY23 Encumbrances \$1,000,787.45

-NONTIDAL WETLANDS COMPENSATION FUND BALANCE AS OF JUNE 30, 2022 \$1,427,074.32
+NONTIDAL WETLANDS COMPENSATION FUND BALANCE AS OF JUNE 30, 2023 \$464,422.87